TheIthorian/Gravity/README.md

 -   `Random Direction?` - Any new particales spawned will have a random direction and velocity.
 -   `Enable Annotations?` > Annotations will be visible and additional annotation options will be available.
 -   `Enable Lines Between Particles?` > Each particle will emit a line to every other plents.
 It makes for a cool effect!
 -   `Minimum Effective Gravity Displacement` > The distance to which any less displacement between particles has no more effect on the resultant force.
-Used to prevent "Black Holes".
+Used to prevent infinite acceleration when particles get too close.

 ### Shortcuts